 - reboot system

-Q: I can’t find developer options and performance settings, why?
+Q: I can’t find developer options, why?

 A: Settings -> About tablet -> Click ‘Build number’ several times